TripingPC/Optometrist/README.md

 # Optometrist
-Oculus Modding Tool

-Optometrist is a Windows app that allows you to change various aspects of how the Windows Oculus app/drivers behave.
+Optometrist is a Windows app that allows you to change various aspects of how the Oculus app/drivers behave.

 ## Current planned features:
 - Disabling the main window of OculusClient.exe to reduce CPU/RAM usage and speed up boot times.